axpro/hapi-structure/README.md

 We will explain all phases of the project integration, configuration and libraries used, scripts for the continued development and packaging of the production application.

+When I have some interesting features to offer, I will include them in this project to involve you.

 ### Contents

 * [Installation](#installation)